-Brad Rourke is a program officer at the Kettering Foundation.
-His work includes studies of naming and framing issues in public terms and how people make decisions and work together on shared challenges in communities.
-Rourke is executive editor of the National Issues Forums issue books as well as other issue books produced for public deliberation.
+Brad Rourke is a program officer at the Kettering Foundation and executive editor of issue guides.
+His work includes studies of naming and framing issues in public terms and of how people make decisions and work together on shared challenges in communities.

-Rourke has been a Kettering associate since 2005.
-Prior to joining the foundation, Rourke was president of the Mannakee Circle Group, a public issues firm with clients from a cross section of the philanthropic and nonprofit sectors.
-He was founder and publisher of Rockville Central, a hyperlocal news source he began in June 2007 that became the second most-read local blog in Maryland.
-He helped design and regularly participated as a lecturer in the bipartisan candidate training program of the University of Virginia’s Sorensen Institute for Political Leadership.
-Rourke was senior project manager and then director of external initiatives at The Harwood Institute for Public Innovation and vice president for public policy at the Institute for Global Ethics.
-He has served on the staffs of then-controller of California Gray Davis and Congresswoman Jane Harman and as deputy California campaign manager for the National Health Care Campaign.
+Rourke has been a Kettering program officer since 2013 and was an associate since 2005.
+Prior to joining the foundation, Rourke was president of a public issues firm serving the philanthropic and nonprofit sectors, founder and publisher of local online news source Rockville Central, director of external initiatives at The Harwood Institute for Public Innovation, and vice president for public policy at the Institute for Global Ethics.
+He has served on the staffs of then-controller of California Gray Davis and then-US representative Jane Harman.

 Rourke received a BA in comparative literature from UC Berkeley and an MPA from American University.